-The venue for the rest of conference is Imperial College London (Exhibition Road, SW7 2AZ)
+The venue for the rest of conference will be Waterloo Campus - King's College London.

 To register, you will have to make an account through our website and follow instructions.
 See here.

 Following registration, the LIMUN Secretariat will review your application and either approve or decline it.
 Please note rejections are rare, but may become more frequent as capacity is neared.
 As we maintain beginner, intermediate and advanced committees, we cater for a wide variety of experience with Model United Nations and debate.

 If approved, your delegation will be given 10 days from approval to make payments for the delegate fees of each participant.
 If this deadline is not met, your application to LIMUN 2019 will be automatically declined and you must re-register.
 If payment is made successfully, your delegation will be admitted to the conference.
 Thereafter your delegation will be given a set of countries to represent in specified committees, to be allocated among yourselves.
 Delegations who have paid and been accepted in the first round will receive theirs in November, while those for the second round will receive theirs in December or January.
 Each participant will then have time to prepare themselves for the conference, researching their topics and reading LIMUN's help guides.

 Committees at LIMUN are divided into beginner, intermediate, and advanced.
 For this reason you are welcome to attend even if you have little or no experience.